samer27/SamIT1025/lab3/readme.md

 The benefits of pursuing a co-op or internship give students an edge by providing them with hands-on learning experience through job assignments related to their field.
 Not only is a job assignment vital to a student's marketability, but it allows you to use what is learned in the classroom.
 In addition, the real-world experience provides insight into career paths and job opportunities.
 In addition to being compensated, as in a regular work assignment, the student can earn one college credit for every 180 hours worked, up to three credits per semester.

 # Conclusion

+In Lab3, we went over software types, practice working with virtualization and Python.
+We also discovered careers in information technology and co-ops, internships, certificates, certifications, industry association, and student organization memberships.
+Moving forward, I plan to apply virtualization software on my computer to give it more effitiveness and efficiency.